Skip to main content

 Your rights after a section 21

-You have the right to live in your property undisturbed even if you owe rent or your landlord starts court action.
+You have the right to live in your property undisturbed even if:

 If your tenancy agreement says you should let future tenants in for viewings, the landlord or agent can only enter your home with your permission and at a reasonable time.